Fabio3rs/llvmup/README.md

 # LLVMUP: LLVM Version Manager (Concept Test)

 This project is a minimal viable test software inspired by tools like **rustup**, **Python venv**, and **Node Version Manager (nvm)**.
 It demonstrates a concept for managing multiple LLVM versions by downloading, extracting, and switching between different LLVM releases.
+Additionally, it provides an option to build LLVM from source.

 **WARNING:**
 This is a concept test version and may contain bugs.
 Use it at your own risk and feel free to contribute improvements or report issues.

 ## Features

-- **Download & Install:**
+- **Download & Install (Pre-built Releases):**
   - Fetch available LLVM releases from the GitHub API.
   - **Linux:** Download the Linux X64 tarball for the selected version, extract it (which creates a directory with the release name), and move it to the designated toolchains directory (`~/.llvm/toolchains/<version>`).
   - **Windows:** Download the LLVM NSIS installer for the selected release and perform a silent installation into `%USERPROFILE%\.llvm\toolchains\<version>`.
-  - Mark already installed versions when listing available releases.
+  - Marks already installed versions when listing available releases.

+- **Build From Source (Linux):**
+  - Alternatively, build LLVM from source using the provided build script.
+  - The build script shallowly clones the LLVM repository for the selected release tag into `~/.llvm/sources/<tag>`, then configures, builds, and installs LLVM (using Ninja) to a directory under `~/.llvm/toolchains/source-<version>`.
+  - Use the wrapper command with the `--from-source` flag to trigger a source build.

 - **Version Activation:**
   - **Linux:** Activate a specific LLVM version for the current terminal session by: